Anu-km/Ai_Translator/README.md

 Copy
 Edit
 pip install pyaudio
-If you face issues on Windows, download the appropriate .whl file from here and install it using:
+🧨If you face issues on Windows, download the appropriate .whl file from here and install it using:

 bash
 Copy